So, here I am. Berlin. The second city on my European jaunt. The first was Amsterdam. You can read about that here.

 I lifted the burger towards my mouth.

 I took a bite.

 Oh Berlin, I have been an idiot for not coming to you sooner!

 The next day, it was time to visit the East Side Gallery, the Mauermuseum and the Topography of Terror.

-The East Side Gallery is an open-air gallery of frescoes painted directly on a 1.3km-long remains of the Berlin Wall (you do know about the Berlin Wall, right?
+The East Side Gallery is an open-air gallery of frescoes painted directly on 1.3km-long remains of the Berlin Wall (you do know about the Berlin Wall, right?
 Right?!)
 It sees over 3 million visitors each year.

 The Mauermuseum is just across Checkpoint Charlie (don’t tell me you don’t know about Checkpoint Charlie!).
 It gave insight into life in the Soviet-run ‘German Democratic Republic’ or East Germany.
-I saw exhibits of the dangerous and brave measures East Germans took to escape to better life in the Allied-run West Germany.
+I saw exhibits of the dangerous and brave measures East Germans took to escape to a better life in Allied-run West Germany.

 In all, I had a very enjoyable stay in Berlin.
 I liked the place.
 I felt welcomed.
 I could have been Herr Alade from Roundtheblockdorf.
 Maybe if I stayed longer I would see the ugliness inherent in every city.
 But as far as this trip went, Berlin was aces.
 I will be coming back.

 I’ll leave you with more pictures and memories of Berlin below.